How To: Paint Aluminum

 Wait the recommended dry time that’s listed on the primer’s packaging.
 Then, lightly sand the piece again with 400-grit sandpaper, and wipe away the resulting dust using a rag.

-After the paint has thoroughly dried, apply at least two coats of enamel sealer to your project (buy online).
+After the paint has thoroughly dried, apply at least two coats of enamel sealer (view example sealer on Amazon).
 This enamel layer will help protect the painted aluminum from chipping, scratching, or fading over years of use.
 Follow the manufacturer’s recommendations on cure times before you set anything on or start using your newly-painted aluminum item once again.